JamahaW/VART-Project/Code/VART-FirmWare-New/lib/PID-AutoTuner/README.md

     PIDAutotuner tuner = PIDAutotuner();

-    // Set the target value to tune to
+    // Set the target value to tuneSpeed to
     // This will depend on what you are tuning.
 This should be set to a value within
     // the usual range of the setpoint.
 For low-inertia systems, values at the lower
     // end of this range usually give better results.
 For anything else, start with a